6ec1c80c1dba/staff-directory/README.md

 Users of the system can use a connections page to connect with colleagues from a range of different departments.
 Users can edit and delete the posts that they make and administrators of the app can delete any posts on the connection page.

+The source code for this application can also be cloned or downloaded from the following github repository: https://github.com/6ec1c80c1dba/staff-directory.

 The structure of this app was based on a tutorial found at: https://flask.palletsprojects.com/tutorial/

 ## Prerequist

-This code can also be cloned or downloaded from the following github repository: https://github.com/6ec1c80c1dba/staff-directory.

 To run this application you will need to follow the directions below to install the neccessary dependencies: